Reilly-Lab-Yale/variant_effects_mnoon/README.md

 - [x] chr22 : Re-run annotate on chr 22 with fixed filtering parameters
     - [x] check if slurm can still write to output files in branches (it can't, let's just not track them)
 - [~] crunch my way through the rest of the chromosomes
-  - [ ] rewrite to split by chromosome prior to annotation step.
+  - [x] rewrite to split by chromosome prior to annotation step.
 Then run that...
 - [x] manually check annotations in IGV.
+- [ ] Use ensembl VEP to filter for only intronic & intergenic vars prior to subsequent analysis
-- [ ] regraph chr22
+- [ ] regraph
     - [ ] modify graphing programs to be name agnostic.
     - [ ] modify to put . instead of - in the graphs
     - [ ] fix thresholds